 Chemical Waste Program Disposal

 Liquid chemical waste determined to be regulated hazardous waste must be disposed of via the Chemical Waste Program in accordance with hazardous waste disposal requirements.

 Liquid chemical waste not on the list for sanitary sewer drain disposal must be disposed of via the Chemical Waste Program.
 These wastes should be:

 - packed in strong containers with threaded lids

 - labeled with the contents

 - not labeled with the words "hazardous waste."

-- submitted at the Chemical Waste Drop-off.
+- submitted using the Waste Pick Up Request Form